Improving health and access to affordable energy for Ugandan communities

-The Biolite HomeStove project distributes fuel efficient cookstoves to Ugandan households.
-These efficient stoves require a significantly less amount of fuel for cooking, relying on biomass sources rather than wood fuel from Uganda's precious forests.
-In addition, the stove also addresses electricity access issues by generating enough energy to completely charge a mobile phone while cooking
+The BioLite HomeStove project distributes fuel-efficient cookstoves to Ugandan households.
+These cookstoves require significantly less fuel for cooking, as they rely on biomass sources rather than wood fuel from Uganda's precious forests.
+They also address electricity access issues by generating energy during cooking.

-According to the United Nations, between 1990 and 2005 Uganda has lost 26.3% of its forest cover and has a current deforestation rate of over 2% per year.
-While urban wood demand for construction and furniture plays a large role in this situation, the problem is also exacerbated by 97% of the rural population collecting firewood for basic needs.
-Around 95% of households in Uganda cook using traditional cookstoves that are inefficient and very polluting.
+According to the United Nations, between 1990 and 2005 Uganda lost 26% of its forest cover, and currently has a deforestation rate of over 2% per year.
+While urban wood demand for construction and furniture plays a large role in this situation, the problem is exacerbated as 97% of the rural population collect firewood for basic needs.
+Around 95% of households in Uganda cook using traditional cookstoves that are inefficient and toxic.

-The HomeStove is an ultra-clean burning fan-assisted wood stove that cuts toxic pollutant emissions by 90% and reduces fuel use by 50%.
-In addition, utilizing BioLite's Direct Conduction Thermoelectric System (DCTS), the HomeStove also generates its own electricity, providing users with enough reliable, on-demand electricity in a day's cooking to fully charge a mobile phone or provide an evening's worth of bright, LED light.
+The HomeStove is an ultra-clean burning, fan-assisted wood stove that cuts toxic pollutant emissions by 90% and reduces fuel use by 50%.
+Using BioLite's Direct Conduction Thermoelectric System (DCTS), the HomeStove also generates its own electricity – providing users with enough reliable, on-demand electricity from a day's cooking to fully charge a mobile phone or provide an evening's worth of bright, LED light.

-Considerably less time is spent collecting woodfuel or cooking for the family home thereby reducing the work burden on families and presenting alternative opportunities for economic development and a higher standard of living.
-The amount of indoor pollutants from the burning of biomass in the family home is also reduced thus impacting positively on the health of households.
-The project creates employment opportunities in the sale, distribution, maintenance and monitoring of the HomeStoves.
+As considerably less time is spent collecting firewood or cooking, families are presented with a new opportunity for alternative economic development and a higher standard of living.
+The amount of indoor pollutants from the burning of biomass in the family home is also reduced, thus improving household health.
+Employment opportunities are created in the sale, distribution, maintenance and monitoring of the HomeStoves.